 The Berkley Center welcomed Dr. Ryann Craig as its new director of student programs in fall 2019.
 Craig most recently worked as assistant director of academic support at the Catholic University of America, where she earned a Ph.D. on the use of Quranic proof texts by medieval Christian Arabic and Syriac authors.
 Center staff sat down with Craig for a brief interview about her new role.

-There was a natural affinity with the Berkley Center’s mission to deepen knowledge “at the intersection of religion and global affairs through research, teaching, and engaging multiple publics.”
-The opportunity to support the work of the center in developing student programming was too good to pass up!
+I think my academic formation at Catholic institutions, as well as my professional background in public service, has led me to an intuitive approach in developing student programming in a way that embodies the Jesuit value of cura personalis.
+There was a natural affinity with the center’s mission to deepen knowledge “at the intersection of religion and global affairs through research, teaching, and engaging multiple publics,” as well as with the Doyle program’s vision to equip students to engage differences.
+So the opportunity to support the work of the Berkley Center in developing student programming focused on religion and intercultural engagement was too good to pass up!

 What opportunities do you see for growth and expansion of student programs?